Skip to content

 an image of Ronald Bornstein

-Ronald E. Bornstein is an international lawyer who has practiced in New York, Paris, San Francisco, and London (where he currently resides).
+Ronald E. Bornstein is an international lawyer who has practiced in New York, Paris, San Francisco, and London.
 He is a member of Chatham House, the Royal Institute of International Affairs, and a Lifetime Member of the Pacific Pension & Investment Institute (PPI).
 He was a Ford Foundation Fellow at the Academy of International Law at The Hague and a visiting Fulbright Professor at the University of Dakar.
-Ron holds a BS (econ) degree from the University of Pennsylvania’s Wharton School and a JD degree from its Law School.
+Ron grew up in Manhattan and is a lifelong student of the “Great American Songbook” and American music from 1920 to 1970.

 John Campbell